Early Years

 You will receive weekly newsletters through Parent Mail outlining what we have covered during the week and how you can support children with consolidating their learning.

 Children have a fruit snack and milk every day (the milk is available through Cool Milk and free for all children up until the age of 5, after which you will be asked if you wish to continue and contribute to the cost).
+Please opt in to receive milk (speak to the office for further information).
 Children should bring in their own named water bottles to school and take them home daily to be cleaned.

 If you have any questions about school, please contact the Office by phone, email, in person or come and find us!